murielg/murielg.github.io/_posts/2019-11-11-kotlin_extension_functions.md

 ---

 Kotlin extension functions and properties are similar to member functions/properties, but defined outside of any class.
 They let you extend the functionality of a class without having to derive a new class, or use any kind of design pattern.
-This functionality is helpful when you want to modify classes that you don’t have access to, such as built-in or third-party classes.
+This functionality is helpful when you want to modify classes that you don’t have access to, such as platform api’s or third-party classes.

 For example, take the following Android `toast` function:
 ```kotlin